zfq308/Java-AWS-S3Sample/README.md

 --------------
 1. Create an **AWS** account.
 Learn more about AWS here http://aws.amazon.com/getting-started/

-2. Create an **IAM** user with the required permissions to perform **S3** related operations.
+2. Create an **IAM** user with the required permissions to perform related operations.
 Learn more here --> http://docs.aws.amazon.com/IAM/latest/UserGuide/GSGHowToCreateAdminsGroup.html
-	**Note**: It is advisable to assign least privileges to users.
+	Fill in your AWS access credentials in the provided credentials file template, and be sure to move the file to the default location (~/.aws/credentials) where the sample code will load the credentials from.
+	**WANRNING:** To avoid accidental leakage of your credentials, DO NOT keep the credentials file in your source directory. http://aws.amazon.com/security-credentials

 3. Create an **Access Key** and **Secret Key** for your user.
 It is required in **Step 7**.
 Learn more here http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html#Using_CreateAccessKey